-Aspirin may prevent recurrence of deep vein blood clotsMay 23rd, 2012 By Steven Reinberg, HealthDay Reporter in Medications /
+Aspirin may prevent recurrence of deep vein blood clotsMay 23, 2012 By Steven Reinberg, HealthDay Reporter in Medicine & Health / Medications

 (HealthDay) -- After suffering a type of blood clot called a venous thromboembolism, patients usually take a blood-thinner such as warfarin (Coumadin).
 But aspirin may do just as well after a period of time, according to a new Italian study.